-Barzilai said that Havilio’s orders were to go “to North Africa to three countries and get answers to three questions: 1) Do the local Jews feel they are in danger?
+Barzilai said that Havilio’s orders were to go “to North Africa to three countries and get answers to three questions: 1) Do the local Jews feel in danger?
 2) Do they want help from Israel?
 3) Are there sufficient Jewish human resources to establish an operation to transfer the Jews?

 For three months in 1954, Havilio toured the countries, until he had answered “yes” to all three questions.